 Our Cambodia Airports Division has a Build-Operate-Transfer concession for the development and management of Cambodia's international airports.
-These airports are Phnom Penh (the capital city of Cambodia), Siem Reap (home to the UNESCO World Heritage Angkor Archaeological Complex) and Sihanoukville (the port and beach resort city).
+These airports are in Phnom Penh (the capital city of Cambodia), Siem Reap (home to the UNESCO World Heritage Angkor Archaeological Complex) and Sihanoukville (the port and beach resort city).

-From our Group's headquarters in Klang, Malaysia, the Group has established presence and offices in Australia, Denmark, Germany, the United States of America, Qatar, the United Kingdom, Cambodia, Myanmar, Indonesia, Singapore, the Philippines and China.
+From its headquarters in Klang, Malaysia, Muhibbah and its subsidiaries ("the Group") has established its global presence and offices in Australia, Denmark, Germany, the United Stated of America, Qatar, the United Kingdom, Cambodia, Myanmar, Indonesia, Singapore, Philippines and China.